Davi-Bz/Pratices/all/README.md

 # Pratices.
 #
-repository created to show the firsts pratices in cpp with simple exercises.
+repository created to show the firsts pratices in cpp with simple exercises.#
-#
-first activity - Car
-second activity - simple calculator
-#
 #
 #